Introduction: Why Iron for Kids Is So Important

 Iron for Kids: How Much Do They Need?

-The recommended daily intake of iron varies by age:
+The recommended daily intake of iron for kids varies by age:

-Teen girls need more iron due to menstruation.
+Note: Teenage girls need more iron due to menstruation, which can increase iron loss.

 Iron for Kids: Best Sources of Iron